tdurouchoux/dsview_vault/topics/Concept/Survey Statistics.md

 type: Concept
 ---

-Methods for mitigating bias in survey samples using auxiliary information to create weights for more accurate estimates.
+A field that offers methods for mitigating bias in survey samples, utilizing techniques like weighting and covariate balancing.